 How do I wash my clothes in Cuba?

 There are no public laundry facilities in Cuba.
 If you need laundry services, ask your chambermaid or hotel front desk.
 They’ll help you.
-Generally, the cost is between 6 and 8 CUC for a plastic shopping full bag of clothes.
+Generally, the cost is between 6 and 8 USD for a plastic shopping full bag of clothes.
 Ask the price first.

 If you are staying at a private Cuban home, ask your host for assistance.